Sven Simon: Academic career

-After plagiarism hunter Martin Heidingsfelder found that Simon had failed to identify sources for large parts of his dissertation the university decided to rescind his doctorate degree.
-Simon is contending the allegations.
+In November 2022, after plagiarism hunter Martin Heidingsfelder alleged that Simon had failed to identify sources for large parts of his dissertation the university opened an inquiry into rescinding doctorate degree.
+In September 2023 the university closed the investigation.
+It concluded in accordance with the legal opinion of three external reviewers that Simon had in fact not plagiarized in his dissertation.

 Political career

 Career in local politics

 In 2000 Simon joined the Christian Democratic Union and their youth wing Junge Union.
 Since then he held various positions within the party hierarchy.
 Currently he serves as deputy chairman of his party's chapter in the District of Giessen. and as a member in his party's regional working group on European affairs.
 Since 2006, he has been a member of the district parliament in Giessen, where he serves as deputy chairman of the CDU group.

 Member of the European Parliament, 2019–present

 In the European Parliament, Simon has been serving on the Committee on International Trade (since 2019) and the Committee on Constitutional Affairs (since 2021).
 Since 2021, he has been part of the Parliament's delegation to the Conference on the Future of Europe.

 In addition to his committee assignments, Simon is part of the Parliament's delegation for relations with the Arab Peninsula.
 He is also a member of the Spinelli Group.